Miki Ratsula

-Miki Ratsula is a Finnish-American nonbinary artist.
+Miki Ratsula (born June 30, 1998) is a Finnish-American non-binary singer, songwriter, and record producer based in Southern California.

 Biography

 Based in Southern California, Ratsula holds a BA in psychology.

 Their EP, Made For Them, showcases Ratsula's reinterpretation of tracks by artists such as Harry Styles, Phoebe Bridgers, and Dodie, utilizing gender-neutral pronouns and references.

 Ratsula's debut LP, I Owe It To Myself, encompasses a lo-fi indie-pop genre.
 Tracks such as "Sugarcane" and "Suffocate" have gained positive reception.
 The single "Suffocate" notably includes a collaboration with Los Angeles-based singer Lauren Sanderson.